shospodarets/shospodarets.github.io/_posts/2017-01-14-native-ecmascript-modules-the-first-overview.md

 But the standard actually introduced also [ECMAScript modules](http://www.ecma-international.org/ecma-262/6.0/#sec-modules) (today also often named ES or ES6 modules).
 It's the only part which took (and still taking) the most time to implement as none browser published it yet in the stable version.

-Recently Safari 10.1 (Safari Beta), Firefox 54 (Nighly) and Edge 15 (next EDGE version) shipped the native implementation out of the box or behind a flag, so the time we can use this without module bundlers is coming.
+Safari and Chrome shipped the native implementation out of the box, Firefox and Edge have it behind a flag, so the time we can use this without module bundlers is coming.

 To understand better how we come to this point let's start from the JS modules history and